bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Adam Ficsor:** 01:08:45

-So I did that in hidden wallet.
+So I did that in hiddenWallet.
 I was querying the entire `mempool` of all the nodes I'm connected to, but it got expensive pretty fast.

 **Samir Menon:** 01:09:02